Package insert / prescribing information

 Safety and effectiveness of calcipotriene in pediatric patients have not been established.
 Because of a higher ratio of skin surface area to body mass, pediatric patients are at greater risk than adults of systemic adverse effects when they are treated with topical medication.

 Of the total number of patients in clinical studies of Calcipotriene Ointment, approximately 12% were 65 or older, while approximately 4% were 75 and over.
-The results of an analysis of severity of skin-related adverse events showed a statistically significant difference for subjects over 65 years (more severe) compared to those under 65 years (less severe).
+The results of analysis of severity of skin-related adverse events showed a statistically significant difference for subjects over 65 years (more severe) compared to those under 65 years (less severe).

 Topically applied calcipotriene can be absorbed in sufficient amounts to produce systemic effects.
 Elevated serum calcium has been observed with excessive use of Calcipotriene Ointment.